libhal/libhal.github.io/mkdocs/contributor_guide/architecture.md

 `libhal-util`, `libhal-mock` and `libhal-soft` were all apart of `libhal` originally, but due to the constant changes and API breaks in those categories of code, the version number of `libhal` would increment constantly, shifting the foundation of the ecosystem.
-To prevent constant churn and API breaks `libahl` was split into those 4 libraries.
+To prevent constant churn and API breaks `libhal` was split into those 4 libraries.

 The goal is to keep the version number for `libhal` constant for long periods of